Swanson-Hysell-Group/SAM_Header/README.md

 - Download the [zip of this repository](https://github.com/Swanson-Hysell-Group/SAM_Header/archive/master.zip)
 - Enter data into the spreadsheet template (sam_sample_template.xlsx or sam_sample_template.csv) and then save as a csv.
 - Navigate into the folder with the program and template.
-Run the python script mk_sam_file.py using command line specifying use of the .csv file you have saved:
+Run the python script mk_sam_file.py using command line specifying use of the .csv file you have saved (replacing ```site.csv``` in the code below):
 ```bash
 ~/$ python mk_sam_file.py site.csv [optional - output_path]
 ```